HenryMaguire/TLS-code/README.md

 - It seems like when you have a small RC frequency the coherences diverge and the dynamics exhibit weird revivals and chaos.

 # To do:
+- For a fixed phonon coupling strength.
+Look at relationship between TLS splitting, difference between secular and non-secular steady states.
+- Try to find the "smoking gun" for needing to use the non-secular treatment.
+E.g does a well defined manifold always mean secular works?
+- I still haven't accounted for the resonance effects in the Secular master equation (FRET)
+- Choose a better optical field spectral density which allows the Principal parts to converge for FRET and renormalisation terms.
 - Put all of the globally run code in ME_plotting into an IPython notebook with a full discussion of what's going on.
 - Save data of a few relevant parameter regimes to file and load them into a pandas dataframe for easy analysis using matplotlib and seaborn.
 - Maybe create a TLS class, which has methods to analyse different parts of the dynamics/steady states.